mithunkumarc/learning-css-ui/position/ReadMe.md

-        if a element is set with relative, setting top/bottom or left/right will move element from its original position. if you set top : 100px, element will move below from its original position. if you set bottom : 100px, element will move above/upside from its orginal position.
+        if a element is set with relative, setting top/bottom or left/right will move element from its original position. if you set top : 100px, element will move below from its original position. if you set bottom : 100px, element will move above/upside from its orginal position. there is no question of parent container because, element always moves with respect to its original/normal postion, it doesn't care parents position.

 style.css